 Non-discrimination and cooperation are a prerequisite for successful integration of immigrants

 Immigration to Finland has increased and become more diverse in recent years.
-It is important that the needs of the immigrant population are considered in the organisation of public services and that immigrants are offered activities and services helping them to integrate into Finnish society.
+It is important that the needs of the immigrant population are considered in the organisation of public services and that measures and services that help immigrants integrate into Finnish society and find employment are offered to them.

 Integration is a continuous two-way process in which society is changing as the population is becoming more diverse and immigrants acquire knowledge and skills that they need in society and working life.
 This requires commitment on the part of the immigrants and the country receiving them.